 - Knowledge about relevant engineering theories and principles relative to their occupation

 Achievement in MOET means that the apprentice will be eligible to apply for registration as Engineering Technician (EngTech) by an appropriate Professional Engineering Institution.

 To download the Maintenance and Operations Engineering Technician (MOET) brochure, including a list of who the standard is supported by, click here.

 How we can help

 Are you an organisation, training provider or institution that is already offering Maintenance and Operations Engineering Technician (MOET) apprenticeship standard level 3, or considering doing so?

-To find out how the Energy & Utilities Independent Assessment Service can help you, please contact us on email@example.com.
+To find out how the Energy & Utilities Independent Assessment Service can support end-point assessment of your apprentices, please contact us on firstname.lastname@example.org.
 You can also call us on 0845 077 99 22 or complete our online enquiry form.